PlayableLab FAQs

 - App (with cross-store roll-up), creative, platform, ad network, country, time window.
 Group Table supports multi-select across creatives so you can compare side by side.

-Can I save my Analyzer layout?
+Can I save my Playable-Analytics layout?

 What does the Touch Heatmap show?

 - A heat overlay on a phone-frame mockup of the exported playable, aggregating every user tap from every session into a single density map.
-Pick any of your exported playables from the dropdown at the bottom of Analyzer to see its own heatmap.
+Pick any of your exported playables from the dropdown at the bottom of Playable-Analytics to see its own heatmap.

-Where does Analyzer's data come from?
+Where does Playable-Analytics's data come from?

-- Every exported creative has the analytics shim bundled automatically; the shim posts funnel events back to PlayableLab so Analyzer can attribute every metric (and every tap for the heatmap) to the right creative without any per-network SDK setup.
+- Every exported creative has the analytics shim bundled automatically; the shim posts funnel events back to PlayableLab so Playable-Analytics can attribute every metric (and every tap for the heatmap) to the right creative without any per-network SDK setup.

-How do I download Analyzer data?
+How do I download Playable-Analytics data?

 - Use Download CSV at the top of the dashboard to export the full dataset (all panes, every dimension) in one file.

-What metrics does Analyzer track?
+What metrics does Playable-Analytics track?

 - Install volume, IPM (installs per mille), CTR, install rate, engagement events, funnel step completion, and per-tap coordinates for heatmaps — all attributed to creative, network, country, and time window.